 Use this guide to find out about sources and commentary for contract, torts, and restitution, including ebooks, ejournals, and databases.

-at shelf mark: KZ Capsule English law reference library with Halsbsury's Law, Statutes, & SI, The Digest, and the Current Law Legislation and Yearbook.
+At KZ a capsule English law reference library with Halsbury's Laws, & related services, The Digest, and the Current Law Legislation and Yearbook.

 NOTE.
 As all three topics are taught as part of Oxford University law degree courses, copies of the most heavily used Reading List titles are often in the Law Reserve Collection also on Floor 2.